top of page

 Orthographic Mapping: How the Brain Stores Words

-Orthographic mapping is how the brain permanently stores written words for instant recognition.Fluent reading depends on a process called orthographic mapping (Ehri, 2014)
+Orthographic mapping is how the brain permanently stores written words for instant recognition.
+Fluent reading depends on a process called orthographic mapping (Ehri, 2014).
+This happens when children connect:

-speech sounds + letters + meaning
+Speech sounds + letters + meaning

 For example, when learning the word cat, a child links: